 A 1999 “life cycle inventory” (LCI) conducted for the International Confederation of Container Reconditioners (ICCR) – of which RIPA is a part.
 The LCI was conducted by Franklin Associates and quantifies overall energy needs, waste generation and emissions for 1000-drum control samples in both single-trip and multi-trip scenarios.
 The findings show significant savings in the multi-trip scenario.

-Climate Change Benefits of Industrial and Transport Packaging Reuse (Revised 2011)
+Climate Change Benefits of Industrial and Transport Packaging Reuse (2024)

 Introduction

-Various federal agencies, including the Environmental Protection Agency (EPA), and the Departments of Energy and Agriculture, have developed targeted programs to promote and encourage private sector greenhouse gas reduction efforts.
+In the United States, various federal agencies, including the Environmental Protection Agency (EPA), and the Departments of Energy and Agriculture, have developed targeted programs to promote and encourage private sector greenhouse gas reduction efforts.
 Chief among these are EPA’s “Climate Leaders” program and DOE’s Voluntary Reporting of Greenhouse Gasses Program, established under Section 1605(b) of the Energy Policy Act of 1992.
+More recently, the White House has adopted policies directing all government agencies to reduce carbon emissions to the extent practicable.

-Working in cooperation with EPA, more than half the states have established Climate Change Action Plans establishing greenhouse gas mitigation policies and programs.
+Working in cooperation with EPA, more than two-thirds of the states have established Climate Change Action Plans establishing greenhouse gas mitigation policies and programs.

 Private sector initiatives focusing on greenhouse gas emission reduction programs are proliferating.
 Industry organizations representing automobile manufacturers, chemical producers, petroleum manufacturers and iron and steel producers, have established voluntary GHG emission reduction targets for its members.